-Stress testing is a method of determining the effect of various hypothetical stress scenarios on the firm.
-We use stress testing to examine risks of specific portfolios as well as the potential impact of significant risk exposures across the firm.
+Stress testing is a method of determining the effect of various hypothetical stress scenarios.
+We use stress testing to examine risks of specific portfolios, as well as the potential impact of our significant risk exposures.
 We use a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on our portfolios, including sensitivity analysis, scenario analysis and firmwide stress tests.

-For a detailed description of our stress testing practices, see "Risk Management - Market Risk Management - Market Risk Management Process - Stress Testing" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K
+For a detailed description of our stress testing practices, see "Risk Management - Market Risk Management - Risk Measures - Stress Testing" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2017 Form 10-K.